IBRice101/CMP309-Moodr/README.md

 #### Appropriate use of multi-threading for file saving/loading, data upload/download and other resource-intensive operations

 Ensure all operations are done asynchronously, primarily concerning accessing the database to read or write from it, i.e. it should never cause a hang.

+**NOTE** Android View objects are not thread-safe and therefore UI elements should never be multithreaded in Android, therefore the only place that can be multithreaded is in the database etc.

 #### Using at least one of the data storage methods used in the module